Basic geometric and kinematic features of the Standard Cosmological Model: The Standard model ( CDM)

-The velocity of change of the distance along the parallax coincides with $v/c$, since this distance itself coincides with the metric one.
-The rates of change of the remaining distances are determined from their definitions by differentiation with respect to time with a fixed spatial coordinate $\chi$.
+Table 3 lists the values of the distances to the points indicated in Tables 1 and 2.
+The rate of change of the parallactic distance coincides with $v/c$, since this distance corresponds to the metric distance.
+The rates of recession of the remaining distances are determined from their definitions by differentiation with respect to time while keeping the spatial coordinate $\chi$ fixed.
 The expressions for these velocities are given in Table 4.